pebakery/pebakery-docs/Projects/LinkFiles.md

 # .Link Files

-`.Link` files are "symbolic links" used to include individual scripts from another location in a PEBakery project.
+`.Link` files are "symbolic links" that allow you to reference individual script files that are not located under your project's directory.

 ## File Location